BadMagic100/Archipelago.MultiClient.Net.Analyzers/README.md

 is re-assigned back to the `DataStorageHelper`.
 This means that storing a `DataStorageElement` into a variable can cause undesirable side effects on the element, as well as prevent it from being sent to the server at all.
 Instead, it is recommended to use a compound assignment operator to apply edits directly to the `DataStorageHelper`.
+Alternatively, a [source generator](#data-storage-properties) is included to create a safe thin wrapper around the DataStorage access.

-This analyzer also offers a corresponding fix action "Make DataStorage access inline" on variable declarations, which will remove the offending declaration and inline it at all usage sites.
+This analyzer also offers a corresponding fix action "Make DataStorage access inline" on variable declarations which will remove the offending declaration and inline it at all usage sites, as well as a "Make DataStorage access a DataStorageProperty" fix action which will use the source generator.

 **Incorrect Code:**